src47/src47.github.io/index.md

 excerpt: "About Me..."
 ---

-I am a first-year PhD student at Stanford University and the SLAC National Accelerator Laboratory, advised by Professor [Mike Dunne](https://profiles.stanford.edu/Mike-dunne).
+I am a first-year PhD student at Stanford University and SLAC National Accelerator Laboratory, advised by Professor [Mike Dunne](https://profiles.stanford.edu/Mike-dunne).
 My research focuses on developing automatic data analysis methods for experiments in Chemistry and Materials Science.
 Prior to Stanford, I obtained an MPhil degree in Scientific Computing from Cambridge University under the supervision of Professor [David Wales](https://en.wikipedia.org/wiki/David_J._Wales) and a BA in Chemistry from Pomona College.

 ## Current Projects: